alexhenao001/typescript-dojo/typscript_notes.md

 let lastName: string = 'Henao'

-// This will generate compilation errors...
+// The following assignments will generate compilation errors...

 found = 0;
 grade = "A";